ILIAS-eLearning/ILIAS/docs/development/git-hooks.md

 management library written in PHP.

-It enables you to define a shared (amongst developers) Git hook configuration for actions being executed locally on you machine.
+It enables you to define a shared (amongst developers) Git hook configuration for actions being executed locally on your machine.

-Currently the following actions will be executed:
+Currently, the following actions will be executed:

 * pre-commit:
   * PHP Linting